directvt/vtm/doc/anyplex.md

 Scope                           | Role
 --------------------------------|-----
 **The Backend (BE)**            | Acts as the "Source of Truth".
 It manages the terminal state, handles the scrollback buffer, and maintains the global object cache.
 It tracks metadata per cell but remains agnostic of physical pixels.
 **The Graphical Frontend (FE)** | Acts as the "Painter".
-It performs the actual rasterization of documents (e.g., SVG to pixels) based on local cell metrics, font size, and DPI.
+It performs the actual rasterization of documents (e.g., SVG to pixels) based on local cell metrics.
 It handles alpha-blending, Z-order layering, and pixel-wise offsets.

 #### Rendering & Interaction